VeryHotShark/RealisticThirdPersonCharacter/README.md

 **Post-Mortem:**

 In conclusion, I see that there are still many things that could be refined or fixed, and there are occasional popping transitions, especially when rapidly changing input directions.
-However, I am quite satisfied with the result and would gladly listen to feedback :)
+However, I am quite satisfied with the result. :)